 - Customer Service: A great customer service experience drives loyalty, and loyalty drives sales.
 Quality of personnel is important, but it’s not enough.
 Dorward says, “…Consistency in personnel is also critical.
 Turnover in managers and sales staff undermines customer loyalty.”
 Apart from making sure you hire empathetic, patient, and consistent sales staff, you also want to make sure you meet your staff’s needs.
 When I Work was built to meet the needs of both managers and staff, which is why we incorporated both schedule availability and schedule preferences for staff.
 The manager has this information readily available when creating the schedule, so employee needs can be taken into account with every schedule.
 Since employee satisfaction directly translates to employee retention, which then lends to customer loyalty, let When I Work make management of their needs simple.

 With When I Work, retail stores can improve their productivity, employee satisfaction, and customer loyalty.
-Sign up for a free (no credit card required) 30-day trial, and see how a little technological help can turn into improvements for your retail store.Improve Retail Business Through Effective Staff Scheduling Chad Halvorson
+Sign up for free for up to 75 employees, and see how a little technological help can turn into improvements for your retail store.Improve Retail Business Through Effective Staff Scheduling Chad Halvorson